 Intensives include time for group dynamics where the learning community examines issues of growth, healing and transformation brought forth in the art making process.
 As students progress, intensives also include supervision of the students’ work at practicum sites.

-The Institute provides all necessary research seminars and writing support to complete the master’s thesis for EGS.
-Students may meet up to 5 day seminars in group, and will then receive what ever further support is necessary upon an individual basis.
+Thesis writing begins after students have successfully fulfilled all coursework requirements for level one and two.
+Students will be advised by an institute-approved supervisor that provides all necessary research seminars and writing support to complete the master’s thesis for EGS.
+Students may meet up to 5 half-day seminars in group, and will also receive support as necessary upon an individual basis.

 Prerequisites and Requirements